In Singapore, up to 24% of the population are loud habitual snorers.

 Following a routine of exercising regularly and going to bed at the same time may help minimise snoring.

-8. Sleep on your side
+8. Sleep on your side, avoid sleeping on your back.

 Sleeping on your back is more likely to cause your tongue and soft tissues to drop and obstruct your airway.